TroelsMortensen/DomainCentricArchitectureCourse/Readme.md

 ## [Session 12 - Presentation layer]()

 ### Goal
-Implement a Web API, using the REPR pattern.
+Implement a Web API (using the REPR pattern?).

 ### Topics
 * The REPR pattern